 - Reduced power and performance

-One of the biggest issue with the 5.3L vortec, and really all vortec engines for that matter, was excessive oil consumption caused by the active fuel management system.
+One of the biggest issues with the 5.3L Vortec, and really all Cortec engines for that matter, was excessive oil consumption caused by the active fuel management system.
 The AFM system issues are one of the big reasons that GM transitioned to the new EcoTec3 engine family.
 AFM, also known as cylinder deactivation is where the engine shuts off 50% of the cylinders under certain driving conditions in order to improve fuel efficiency.

 On the 5.3L V8, 4 of the cylinders are shut off, essentially making your truck a V4.
-I’ll stay away from the backstory of why the AFM is problematic, as there are dozens of theories and GM itself has never really been able to 100% pinpoint the issue.
-However, the AFM system is known to cause excessive oil consumption issues.
+The AFM system is known to cause excessive oil consumption issues.
 In addition to excessive oil consumption, the AFM can also cause the lifters to fail on the EcoTec3 engines, which is a rather expensive fix.
 AFM is good for maybe 10-15% improved fuel economy, but really isn’t worth it for all the potential problems it can create.

 Is AFM still an issue?